emilynpark/cse15l-lab-reports/labreport3.md

 <br>Source for this usage of `-n`: https://www.geeksforgeeks.org/grep-command-in-unixlinux/</br>

 * `-i`
-<br>`-i` is a command-line option of grep.
+<br>`-i` is a command-line option of `grep`.
 Its purpose is to locate all lines within a file that match the given string/pattern, regardless of if its uppercase or lowercase.</br>
 <br>One example of using `-i`:</br>
 ```
 Emilys-MacBook-Pro-3:docsearch emilypark$ grep -i "looms" technical/911report/chapter-7.txt